Council of Independent Colleges

 CIC Scholarships are competitive.
 In addition to meeting the admissions requirements of the receiving (importing) institution, some participating institutions have additional requirements such as higher academic standards.

-The employee (parent) must be employed at Pace University, full-time, for a minimum of three (3) continuous years prior to September 1st of the initial scholarship year and must also be in active full-time service at that time.
+The employee (parent) must be employed at Pace University, full-time, for a minimum of three (3) continuous years immediately prior to September 1st of the initial scholarship year and must also be in active full-time service at that time.
 In addition, both schools must continue to participate in the program.
 Eligible students are dependents (equivalent to the IRS definition of a dependent), spouses, or full time employees.
 Eligibility for graduate study under the CIC program is limited to the employee and his/her spouse.
 Employees should contact the TEP liaison at the importing institution for specific eligibility guidelines.

 The University Benefits office generally receives 20-25 applications from eligible Pace University faculty and staff members each academic year.
 Please note that even if an employee is eligible to apply for an award, he/she may not receive an award because of the limited number of scholarships available each academic year.
 It is possible that a student may be accepted for admission at a participating University, but not offered a tuition exchange scholarship.